andresyip/assignments/system-call-me-maybe.md

 ## For Submission: System Call Me Maybe

 Examine the aforementioned lists of 64-bit Linux system calls and pick a system call that you find interesting.
-Implement an assembly language program that invokes that system call and displays appropriate message or output.
+Implement an assembly language program that invokes that system call using any applicable command-line arguments and displays appropriate message or output.
 This is pretty much how Linux operating system commands are implemented!

 Some implementation notes/tips:
+* Nearly all system calls require some set of parameters so you will want to link with `gcc` in order to have easy access to `argc` and `argv` as usual, as well as library functions like `atoi`, `puts`, and `printf`.
+Be cognizant of the system call parameters’ data types (`int`, `char*`, etc.).
 * Keep things simple.
 Some system calls return complex structures—great information and definitely interesting, but likely over your head.
 * Choose something whose result is easily demonstrable, such as easily verifiable information or concrete, tangible results (like those mentioned in the next item).
 * System calls that manipulate files (such as `rename`, `mkdir`, `chmod`, or `unlink`) don’t necessarily have direct output but instead affect the specified file or folder.
 These can be “no news is good news” programs, but do display a message if an error is detected.
 You can examine the affected file(s) or folder(s) to see if your system call worked.